ahlstromvij/REMINDER_project/README.md

-# Is possessing general political knowledge diagnostic of holding issue-specific knowledge?
+# Is general political knowledge indicative of issue-specific knowledge?
 Stress-testing the generalist assumption

 William L Allen (University of Oxford)
 Kristoffer Ahlstrom-Vij (Birkbeck, University of London)

 ## Abstract

-Using general political knowledge questions to explain variation in policy-specific outcomes invokes a potentially strong generalist assumption: possessing general knowledge is diagnostic of holding unmeasured issue-specific knowledge.
+Using general political knowledge questions to explain variation in policy-specific outcomes invokes a potentially strong generalist assumption: possessing general knowledge is diagnostic of holding unmeasured, issue-specific knowledge.
 Is this warranted?
 Using convergent evidence drawn from best-available US and European surveys, we argue it is.
 First, factor analysis applied to a cross-national 2018 European data set that, unusually, includes questions about general politics and the specific issue of EU immigration reveals how the questions produce a plausibly unidimensional set.
-Second, knowledge scales built using Item Response Theory (IRT) modeling of responses to each set of questions display similar associations with known correlates of political knowledge--gender, age, and education--that are mirrored in established ANES, CES, and BES general knowledge measures.
-Finally, these patterns remain after extending our analysis to surveys that test knowledge about COVID-19 and climate change.
-We propose steps for conducting similar stress-tests on unidimensionality assumptions.
+Second, knowledge scales built using Item Response Theory (IRT) modeling of responses to each set of questions display similar associations with known correlates of political knowledge -- gender, age, and education -- that are mirrored in established ANES, CES, and BES general knowledge measures.
+Finally, these patterns remain after extending our analysis to surveys that test issue-specific knowledge about COVID-19 and climate change.
+Finally, we also offer practical steps for researchers to follow when conducting similar stress-tests on unidimensionality assumptions.

 ## R Scripts